moorechow/pyRevit/3scriptanatomy.md

 Scripts can create 3 different types of data files:

 - **Universal files:** These files are not marked by host Revit version and could be shared between all Revit versions and instances.
-These data files are saved in pyRevit appdata directory and are NOT cleaned up at Revit restarts.
+These data files are saved in pyRevit's appdata directory and are NOT cleaned up at Revit restarts.

 ***Note: Script should take care of cleaning up these data files.***